jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 (3) Every delegation under subsection (1) shall be revocable at will, and until revoked shall continue in force according to its tenor; and
   (a) if the Minister by whom it was made ceases to hold office it shall continue to have effect as if made by the Minister for the time being:
   (b) subject to paragraph (c), if the Director-General to whom it was made ceases to hold office, it shall continue to have effect as if made to the Director-General for the time being:
-  (c) if there is no Director-General for the time being, or if the Director-General is absent from duty, it shall continue to have effect as if made to the person for the time being directed under the State Sector Act 1988 to act in place of the Director-General or to a Deputy Director-General (as the case requires).
+  (c) if there is no Director-General for the time being, or if the Director-General is absent from duty, it shall continue to have effect as if made to the person for the time being directed under the Public Service Act 2020 to act in place of the Director-General or to a Deputy Director-General (as the case requires).
-(4) In the absence of proof to the contrary, where the Director-General, a Deputy Director-General, or any person directed under the State Sector Act 1988 to act in place of the Director-General purports to act pursuant to a delegation under subsection (1), the action concerned shall be presumed to be in accordance with the delegation.
+(4) In the absence of proof to the contrary, where the Director-General, a Deputy Director-General, or any person directed under the Public Service Act 2020 to act in place of the Director-General purports to act pursuant to a delegation under subsection (1), the action concerned shall be presumed to be in accordance with the delegation.
 (5) No delegation under subsection (1) shall affect or prevent the exercise of any power by the Minister.

 ### 58 Delegation of powers by Director-General